simonwardjones/simonwardjones.co.uk/content/posts/gradient_boosted_decision_trees.md

 Note $\hat{p}\in[0,1],\quad \hat{y}\in(-\infty,\infty),\quad y\in\{0,1\}$

-With this set up the model F is additive.
 Hence in the classification setting the gradient boosted decision tree predicts $\hat{y}$ as a sum of multiple delta models.
 The probability values are then calculated by transforming $\hat{y}$ using the sigmoid function (a.k.a the expit function).

 We will use the following fact later on